dazza-codes/aio-aws/docs/documentation.rst

    apidocs:
 	sphinx-apidoc -o source/ ../<package>

-At this point you are ready to go!
-You can run ``make html`` within the docs folder and it will build the website in ``docs/_build/html``.
 If you wanted the readthedocs theme instead of the default you will need to modify ``docs/conf.py``.

 .. code-block:: python